 Examples of AI automation in practice:

-- A document classification model that routes insurance claims to the correct handler based on claim content – cutting misrouted claims by more than half in documented client deployments
+- A document classification model that routes insurance claims or support tickets based on the content inside them

-- An LLM extracting structured data from unstructured vendor invoices in any format, replacing a 4-person AP team’s manual review
+- An LLM extracting structured data from vendor invoices that do not share the same layout

-- A predictive model flagging anomalies in AP transactions before payment is processed
+- A predictive model flagging unusual AP transactions before payment is released

 - A natural language interface that lets operations staff query internal systems in plain English